layui-vue/layui-vue/README.en.md

 A few of the things you can do with layui vue:

 * Writing components using setup script
+* Up to 60 high quality components
 * Provide Axure design resources
 * Support theme customization
 * Support internationalization
-* Use typescript to provide complete type definition

 ## Get Started